 In August, a unanimous jury decision found in favor of the first plaintiff to go to trial in a Roundup lawsuit.
 The second trial is scheduled to begin in late February.

 Monsanto contends that the EPA’s findings were accurate and that other research linking glyphosate to non-Hodgkin lymphoma was conducted improperly and failed to consider the findings of similar studies.

-October 22, 2018 - San Francisco County Superior Court Judge Suzanne Bolanos upheld a previous verdict awarded to retired groundskeeper, DeWayne "Lee" Johnson, noting that it was reasonable for the jury to conclude that Monsanto acted with malice by continuing to market and sell a dangerous product without warning.
-However, punitive damages were reduced to $39.25 million, taking the total award $78.5 million.
+October 22, 2018 - San Francisco County Superior Court Judge Suzanne Bolanos upheld a previous verdict awarded to the retired groundskeeper, DeWayne "Lee" Johnson, noting that it was reasonable for the jury to conclude that Monsanto acted with malice by continuing to market and sell a dangerous product without warning.
+However, punitive damages were reduced to $39.25 million, taking the total award of $78.5 million.

 Monsanto continues to deny the link between glyphosate and non-Hodgkin lymphoma.

 September 24, 2018 - Researchers at the University of Texas at Austin have found that glyphosate, the active ingredient in Monsanto’s Roundup herbicide, damages the good gut bacteria that honeybees need to fight deadly infections.
 The chemical may be contributing to the decline in bee populations, along with the loss of habitat.

 "We demonstrated that the abundances of dominant gut microbiota species are decreased in bees exposed to glyphosate at concentrations documented in the environment," said Erick Motta and colleagues from the University of Texas at Austin in their new paper.